Lezalith/RenPy-Discord-Presence/README.md

 ## Discord Not Installed
 Discord presence only works for users who have the Discord desktop application installed.
 For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as an instance of a `RenPyDiscord` object, but none of its methods do anything.

-This means that players with Discord can enjoy the benefits while those who do not aren't hindered in any way.
+This means that players who have Discord can enjoy the benefits while those who do not aren't hindered in any way.

 ## Saving and Loading
 All presence properties, along with time property that determines whether Time Elapsed is shown, are saved in save files and restored when the save is loaded.